Skip to content

 Trusted by Industry Leaders

-GML is trusted by some of the largest pipeline operators in North America and has been recognized by regulators as a credible, advanced methane detection technology.
-Independent studies continue to validate its effectiveness for midstream operators managing vast transmission networks.
+GML is trusted by many of the largest pipeline operators in North America and has been recognized by regulators as a credible, advanced methane detection technology.
+Peer-reviewed studies continue to validate its effectiveness and technology capabilities.

 Talk to a Midstream Emissions Expert